The IPSA-USP Summer School

 The IPSA-USP Summer School schedule is partitioned into three one-week courses.
 The curriculum includes special information sessions that provide practical training on specific skills and seminars that provide participants with opportunities to examine the impact of various methodologies on specific substantive issues.

-Participants to the IPSA-USP Summer School generally represent high-potential, upper-level scholars of political science, international relations, and related disciplines.
-While the largest number of participants are current faculty members, post-doctoral and doctoral students, there also an increasing number of truly exceptional masters’ students who have successfully completed courses in the School.
+Participants to the IPSA-USP Summer School generally represent high-potential, upper-level scholars of political science, public policy, international relations, and related disciplines.
+Participants are typically doctoral students, post-doctoral students, or research-oriented masters students, as well as current faculty members seeking to boost their research skills.
 IPSA-USP Summer School participants also represent a diverse number of countries and methodological backgrounds.
-In 2013, for example, participants who attended the school came from 30 different countries and 33 different universities and institutions.
+In 2018, for example, participants who attended the school came from 34 different countries and 97 different universities and institutions.